boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - Want to embed into searchcode itself to avoid those dreaded network calls
  - No stopwords
  - Would be nice to get a spelling corrector in there too
+ - We want to store as much of the index in RAM as possible, cos RAM is cheap now?
+ - We only index terms longer than 3 characters, and trim long ones down to 20 characters

 Constraints

  - We have a higher that normal term count per document than web
- - We want to store as much of the index in RAM as possible, cos RAM is cheap now?
- - We are using Go so we have to think about the impact of GC
+ - We are using Go so we have to think about the impact of GC and that its slower than other languages
- - We only index terms longer than 3 characters, and trim long ones down to 20 characters
- - This is a side project, so whatever is done needs to be achievable out of hours
+ - This is a side project, so whatever is done needs to be achievable out of hours by a single person who is not a 10x developer

 Why using Go I hear you ask?
-Well I know 3 languages reasonably well those being Java, C# and Go.
+Well I know 3 languages reasonably well.
+Those being Java, C# and Go.
 The current version of searchcode.com is written in Go which is the main reason for using it.
 I don't know of anyone else using it but blekko back in the day was supposedly using Perl.
 Plus I would really like to get this embedded into the application itself to avoid those pesky expensive slow network calls.

 It might surprise some reading this to learn that searchcode.com is the work of one person in their spare time.
 As such I write this pretty frankly.
 There is no money to be make in the free online code search market (just ask Google or Ohloh), so by all means feel free to take whats here and enter the "market" and loose money as well.
 There is a market in enterprise search though, so feel free to compete with sourcegraph if you like.